ORIGYN-SA/minting-starter/README.md

 -   Fake ICP and OGY will be sent to the principals you listed in the `User Variables` section of the deploy script.
 -   It creates a new "\_\_staged" folder in the same folder as the "deploy.sh" script containing the final assets that are uploaded to your NFT canister.
 -   It creates `settings/.env` and `settings/.env.local` files.
 For local deployments the contents of `.env.local` are copied to `submodules/DApps`.
-    -   While dfx is running, you can open a new terminal in the DApps folder and run `npm run start:{dapp name}` to debug code with webpack dev server.
-        (Be sure to follow the quick start in the readme first.)
+    -   While dfx is running, if you wish to debug code with the webpack dev server, open a new terminal in the `submodules/DApps` folder and execute the command `npm run start:{dapp name}`.
+(Be sure to follow the quick start in `submodules/DApps/README.md` first.)

 To verify your deployment, see the "Testing Deployments" section below.